 How to create your own skin in Genymotion Desktop?

-All these elements have to be put in a new folder in ~/.Genymobile/Genymotion/skins (Linux, macOS) or %LOCALAPPDATA%\Genymobile\Genymotion\skins (Windows).
+- All these elements must be placed in a new folder in the skins directory.

 Background image

-The background image must be in PNG format and it must be named
+- The background image must be in PNG format.

 JSON File

-offset This parameter sets the offset between your skin and the device display.
+- offset is the offset between the skin and the device display.

-size This parameter sets the width and height of the virtual device resolution.
+- size is the width and height of the virtual device resolution.

 Important

-of the background image must not be lower than height + offset x and width + offset y, or your skin will not be valid and you will get a
+- The height and width of the background image must not be lower than height + offset_x and width + offset_y, or a BACKGROUND_FORMAT_ERROR will be produced.

 Example